Pennsylvania vacation rental tax guide

 Local short-term rental regulations

-Short-term rental operators in Pennsylvania should be aware of local regulations that apply to them, including rules covering:
+Short-term rental operators in Pennsylvania should be aware of the local regulations that apply to them, including rules covering:

 - Neighborhood notification